Redfish on Fly and Light Tackle

 Level of difficulity on spin nd plug - novice to expert.

 - Rod and Reel Six to Seven-foot med-light action spin and plug outfits spooled with ten-pound test mono are just right.

-- 10# test mono or #4 diameter braid is my choice.
+- 10# test mono, #2 to #4 diameter braid (12 to 15lb. test) is my choice.
 Topwater plugs, crank baits, jerk baits, paddle tails, tubes (bass style tubes), spoons and jigs are the standard for spin and plug casting.
 If snook and tarpon are in the area a heavier leader such as 30 to 40 pound test Flouro is a good idea.